 Consumers should also try to buy food in accordance with a meal plan so that they don’t end up wasting edible food.
 Food may be cheaper when you purchase in bulk, but in reality, you are not really saving money when all you are doing is chucking it in the bin at the end of the week.

 If the food still ends up unfit for human consumption, it can be used for feeding livestock, saving precious resources that would have otherwise been used for producing commercial feed.
-If the food cannot be reused at all, then it should be used in compost or, at the least, recycled in a responsible manner instead of sending it to the landfills where it continues to rot.
-Did you know that an average home can divert about 330lbs of food waste a year from local waste disposal facilities by adopting home composting?
+If the food cannot be reused at all, then it should be used in compost or, at the least, recycled.
+The average home can divert about 330 lbs of food waste a year from local waste disposal facilities by adopting home composting into their day-to-day practices.

 Be part of the change!

 Want to help in the fight against food waste and protect the planet?
-Donate to Move For Hunger and contribute to the 26 million lbs of food we've prevented from ending up in landfills, while also preventing over 4 tons of CO2 from entering the atmosphere!
+Donate to Move For Hunger as we've helped deter over 32 million lbs of food from ending up in landfills, while also preventing over 1,150 tons of CO2 from entering the atmosphere!